Nenotriple/img-txt_viewer/docs/Workpad.md

 <!-- Notebook Tabs --############################################################################-->
 ## MyTags Tab
 - Show all tags in a list, with a count of how many times each tag is used.
-- Allow the user to quickly insert tags from "ALL" into "MyTags".
+- Allow the user to quickly insert tags from "AllTags" into "MyTags".
-- Allow the user to quickly insert tags from "All" into the text box.
+- Allow the user to quickly insert tags from "AllTags" into the text box.

 ## AutoTag Tab